Systematic Survey of the Correlation between Northern HECR Events and SDSS Galaxies: Acknowledgments

-\ack We are grateful to K.Maeda and I.Kayo for useful discussion.
-This work is supported by Grants-in-Aid for Scientific Research from the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan through No.21840019 (H.T.) and No.19104006 (K.S.).
-The work of T.N. is supported by the JSPS fellow.
+We are grateful to I.~Kayo and K.~Maeda for useful discussions.
+This work is supported by Grants-in-Aid for Scientific Research from the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan through No.19104006 (K.S.).The work of T.N. is supported by the JSPS fellow.
 This work is also supported by World Premier International Research Center Initiative (WPI Initiative), from the MEXT of Japan.

 Funding for the SDSS and SDSS-II has been provided by the Alfred P. Sloan Foundation, the Participating Institutions, the National Science Foundation, the U.S. Department of Energy, the National Aeronautics and Space Administration, the Japanese Monbukagakusho, the Max Planck Society, and the Higher Education Funding Council for England.
 The SDSS Web Site is http://www.sdss.org/.